 Although David Lingelbach did not attend CSC, he and his wife Linda, have a daughter, Lacey Hauf, who graduated in 2008 with a degree in elementary education.
 She is a teacher and coach in Cheyenne, Wyoming.
 Lacey and her husband, Michael, have two children, Kyler and Kellen.

 Audrey Hanson graduated from CSC in 1979 with a double major in biology and earth science.
 She was involved in Chi Alpha, Alpha X, Delta Sorority and the Earth Science Club.
 She was also a cheerleader and homecoming queen.
 Audrey returned in 1984 to earn a teaching endorsement and teaches 7th and 8th grade science.
-She and her husband, Allan, have three children, Erin Hanson Rodell, Garrett Hanson and Jordan Hanson.
+She and her husband, Allan, live in Alliance, Nebraska, have three children, Erin Hanson Rodell, Garrett Hanson and Jordan Hanson.

 Erin Rodell is married to Josh and they live in Lincoln.
 Erin graduated in 2010 with a degree in museum studies.
 She enjoyed extracurricular activities in music, theatre and art.
 She is a Central Issue Facility Manager for the Nebraska Army National Guard.
 She served with the Wyoming Air National Guard from 2005 to 2009.
 Josh studied criminal justice at CSC.
 He is an Officer for Federal Protective Service for Homeland Security.
 Previously, he was an officer with the Alliance Police Department and served in the Navy and Naval Reserve.